macaz/es-timerhintsystem/README.md

 ![command prompt](https://iili.io/FEqPX2.md.jpg)
 > a demo of sending the commands via MQTT

-This has been testing on windows and mac.
+This has been tested using VS code on windows and mac.